rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

         Full Topic                     Payload
     stat/<i>topic</i>/RESULT        {"POWER<i>x</i>":"OFF/ON","Dimmer":<i>level</i>}
 </pre>
-* Note: If set to "Response uses 0-100" (see next item), the POWER value will still be "OFF" if 0 and "ON" if otherwise.
+</li><li>Note: If set to "Response uses 0-100" (see next item), the POWER value will still be "OFF" if 0 and "ON" if otherwise.
 <br>
 One or both of "Power" or "RESULT" <i>must</i> be selected.
-If both are *unchecked*, "Power" will be re-selected automatically.
+If both are <i>unchecked</i>, "Power" will be re-selected automatically.
 "Dimming" has no effect if "Power" only is selected.
-* Select the format of device state responses for "stat" MQTT messages.
+</li><li>Select the format of device state responses for "stat" MQTT messages.
 <i>Valid only for internal objects!</i>
 Responses can be either the "OFF"/"ON"/"ON <i>level</i>" format or strictly "<i>level</i>", i.e., 0-100.
 Response format can be set separately for appliance modules (which normally would be best set to "OFF/ON") and all others (standard X-10, PCS, Custom Lights, etc.).
-* If logging is desired, check "Create log file".
+</li><li>If logging is desired, check "Create log file".
 Doing so will display an entry box for the folder for the logs.
 Log files will be created in this folder.
 Enter the folder name directly, or click the "..." button to browse to or create it.